History of Al Roker in Timeline

 In 2022, Al Roker was unable to host the coverage of the Macy's Thanksgiving Day Parade due to recovering from blood clots.

-On January 6, 2023, Al Roker returned to the Today show, revealing he suffered from blood clots, internal bleeding, ulcers, and underwent colon resection and gallbladder removal surgeries.
+On January 6, 2023, Al Roker returned to the Today show, revealing he suffered from blood clots in his lungs, internal bleeding, bleeding ulcers, colon resection surgery, and gallbladder removal surgery.

-On December 19, 2023, Al Roker returned to Broadway for a one night only cameo in Gutenberg!
+On December 19, 2023, Al Roker made a one-night-only cameo appearance in Gutenberg!
 The Musical! as the Producer.

-March 2024: Back to the Future: The Musical
+March 2024: Appeared in Back to the Future: The Musical

 In March 2024, Al Roker was in Back to the Future: The Musical on Broadway as Strickland.